 - develop lasting professional networks with government officials and other interns

-Since 2015, the program has supported 270 Schaeffer Fellows in over 120 different government offices and agencies.
+Since 2015, the program has supported 318 undergraduates in over 130 different government offices and agencies.
 The program will continue to support up to fifty Fellows each summer, and Schaeffer Fellow alumni will remain engaged through program events and as mentors.